-CTP's Remuneration Policy is designed to motivate, retain and attract high calibre senior talent and seeks to provide fair and competitive remuneration.
+CTP's Remuneration Policy is designed to motivate, reward, retain and attract high caliber senior talent with the required background, skills and experience and seeks to provide fair, competitive and balanced remuneration, in sync with the role and responsibility.
 The Remuneration Policy provides that CTP's remuneration should be fair and competitive against companies of a similar size, scope and complexity with a strong emphasis on variable remuneration to reflect CTP's highly performance-oriented and entrepreneurial culture, its growth ambitions and ensure outcomes align with the experience of shareholders.
 The remuneration principles which underpin the Remuneration Policy for Executive Directors are as follows:

-- Remuneration should focus on long-term value creation for the Company and its affiliated enterprise and be clearly linked to the delivery of superior and sustainable corporate results in line with CTP's strategy. - Remuneration outcomes should mirror the shareholder and wider stakeholder experience over the long-term and be aligned with CTP's long-term strategy and established risk appetite. - Remuneration should be fair and competitive against companies of a similar size, scope and complexity with a strong emphasis on variable pay to reflect CTP's high performance culture but at the same time not pay more than necessary. - Remuneration should be simple and transparent in terms of design and communication to internal and external shareholders. - Remuneration should adhere to principles of good corporate governance practice in line with the Dutch Corporate Governance Code and Dutch law. - Remuneration frameworks should be sufficiently flexible to take into account changing business priorities over time.
+- Remuneration should ensure that short-term operational result and long-term sustainable value creation is balanced for the Company and its affiliated enterprise and be clearly linked to the delivery of superior and sustainable corporate results in line with CTP's strategy. - Remuneration outcomes should mirror the shareholder and wider stakeholder experience over the long-term and be aligned with CTP's long-term strategy and established risk appetite. - Remuneration should be fair and competitive against companies of a similar size, scope and complexity. - Remuneration should be simple and transparent in terms of design and communication to internal and external shareholders. - Remuneration should adhere to principles of good corporate governance practice in line with the Dutch Corporate Governance Code and Dutch law. - Remuneration frameworks should be sufficiently flexible to take into account changing business priorities over time.

-The post-IPO remuneration framework has been designed with the above principles in mind.
+The remuneration framework has been designed with the above principles in mind.

-b) Labour market reference points and market positioning
+b) Market reference points and market positioning

-CTP builds and manages business parks and operates in various central and eastern European (CEE) markets.
+CTP builds and manages business parks and operates in various Western, Central and Eastern European (CEE) markets.
 CTP is the largest full-service owner-developer of prime industrial and logistics property in the CEE region.
-CTP's reward strategy is to ensure it can retain, motivate and attract high calibre talent to execute its strategy and deliver value for shareholders.
-The reference points used to define the market in terms of remuneration are Dutch listed companies which are of a similar size and complexity to CTP and where appropriate, sector comparisons, i.e., European real estate and logistics businesses.
+CTP's reward strategy is to ensure it can retain, motivate, reward and attract high caliber talent with the required background, skills and experience to execute its strategy and deliver value for shareholders.
+The reference points used to define the market in terms of remuneration are sector comparisons, i.e., real estate and logistics businesses.

-To ensure a balanced approach to benchmarking, remuneration levels of Dutch listed companies within a reasonable range of CTP's market capitalisation will be considered.
-This may comprise both Euronext AEX and AMX companies.
-The Remuneration Policy targets base salary levels around the lower quartile of the peer group and total direct compensation levels (the sum of base salary, annual bonus and long-term incentive) around the upper quartile of Dutch listed companies.
+To ensure a balanced approach to benchmarking, remuneration levels of real estate logistics industry sector companies of relatively similar size of CTP's market capitalization operating in Western Europe and the CEE will be considered whereby CTP uses as a reference both Euronext AEX and AMX companies within a reasonable range of CTP's market capitalization.
+The Remuneration Policy targets base salary levels between the lower quartile and median levels of the peer group and total direct compensation levels (the sum of base salary, annual bonus and long-term incentive) between median and upper quartile levels of the selected real estate logistics industry sector companies.
 This positioning policy reflects CTP's performance-based culture with highly competitive levels of reward only being earned if outstanding performance is delivered.

-The Non-Executive Directors will continue to review the labour market reference points used for remuneration benchmarking as CTP grows and will communicate to shareholders if changes are necessary.
+The Non-Executive Directors will continue to review the Dutch market and industry reference points used for remuneration benchmarking as CTP grows and will communicate to shareholders if changes are necessary.